Shakespeare, Elizabeth and Ivan

 About the Book

-Shakespeare’s comedy Love’s Labour’s Lost has perplexed scholars and theatergoers alike for over 400 years due to its linguistic complexity, obscure topical allusions and decidedly non-comedic ending.
-According to traditional scholarly interpretations, it is Shakespeare’s “French” play, based on events and characters from the French Wars of Religion.
+Shakespeare’s comedy Love’s Labour’s Lost has perplexed scholars and theatergoers for over 400 years due to its linguistic complexity, obscure topical allusions and decidedly non-comedic ending.
+According to traditional interpretations, it is Shakespeare’s “French” play, based on events and characters from the French Wars of Religion.

 About the Author(s)